lennisthemenace/ATAK-Certs/README.md

 `-a` `--automated` : to run the script in a headless mode to auto generate ca,server and user certs for a fresh install

-`-c` `--copy` : Use this in conjunction with `-a` to copy the server certs needed into the default location for FTS, if this is used skip step 5 in How to
+`-c` `--copy` : Use this in conjunction with `-a` to copy the server certs needed into the default location for FTS only, if this is used skip step 5 in How to

 `-i` `--ip` : The IP address of the server that clients will be accessing it on